heyglen/network_tech/.github/issue_template.md

 Only the link to the specific command please.

-# Bug in Code Issue Type
+# "Plugin Behavior" Issue Type

 ## Expected behavior and actual behavior

 ## Steps to reproduce the problem

-# New Feature Issue Type
+# "New Feature" Issue Type

 What is the problem?